 But, what if it’s intelligent life?
-If that’s the case, and Dr. Hawking allows that is a possibility, he suggests keeping a safe distance.
+If that’s the case, and Dr. Hawking allowed that was a possibility, he suggested keeping a safe distance.

-He says he imagines intelligent aliens “might exist in massive ships, having used up all the resources from their home planet.
+He said he imagined intelligent aliens “might exist in massive ships, having used up all the resources from their home planet.
 Such advanced aliens would perhaps become nomads, looking to conquer and colonize whatever planets they can reach.”

 Size of Universe Defies Extraterrestrial Search

 If intelligent aliens haven't found us it may be because the Universe is not old enough.

 The Guardian has reported that a Danish physicist has an explanation for the lack of contact.
 There simply hasn’t been enough time.

 Researcher Rasmus Bjork, at the Niels Bohr Institute in Copenhagen, found that even if alien spaceships could hurtle through space at a tenth of the speed of light, or 30,000 km a second,―NASA’s Cassini mission to Saturn plodded along at 32 km a second―it would take 10 billion years, roughly half the age of the Universe, to explore just four percent of the galaxy.

 More on a Human Scale